URiem/heritage-housing-PP5/README.md

 2. Predicting the house sale price from her four inherited houses and any other house in Ames, Iowa, based on the most important features of the homes.
 The predictive model should aim to acchieve an R2 value of 0.8 or higher.

 3. Delivery of the final product in the form of a deployed app that is easily accessible online and userfriendly.

+These requirements can also be viewed as the user stories of the client/end user.

+1. As an end user, I want to be able to discover how features of a home correlate with the sale price, so that I can gain insight into the importance of a homes features in determining the sale price.
+2. As an end user, I want to be able to determine the likely sale price of a home based on certain features, so that I can gain insight into the likely values of a given home in the area.
+3. As an end user, I want to be able to access the required information easily online, so that I can find relevant information any time in a user friendly fashion.

 ## Dataset Content